 Next time you sink your toes in a lake, think of these little critters as lake or stream keepers — without these critters, much of the life in our lakes as we know it would diminish.

-Stay tuned to learn more about the health of your watershed and what you can do to maintain and enhance it!
-Visit the Muskoka Watershed Council website at www.muskokawatershed.org and stay tuned for the Watershed Report Card website coming this July.
+Learn more about the health of your watershed and what you can do to maintain and enhance it!
+Visit the Muskoka Watershed Council website at www.muskokawatershed.org for the Muskoka Watershed Report Card.